-While experimenting with various candy centers, some melted chocolate is occasionally left over.
-If there was enough left over to do so, peanuts were stirred into the leftover chocolate.
+While experimenting with various candy centers for the Amish Recipes: Chocolate-Covered Candy candy book, some melted chocolate was occasionally left over.
+If enough to do so, peanuts were stirred into the leftover chocolate.

 At the end of one particular chocolate-covered candy experiment, sunflower seed kernels were stirred into the left-over chocolate instead of peanuts — spur of the moment to see what the result would be.

 They were dropped on a wax paper-lined plate and let dry.

 I hadn't measured the amount of left-over chocolate nor the amount of kernels — there was some chocolate left and I poured some kernels in — so I had only a guesstimate about what the proportions were.